AbdallahHemdan/Orchestra/README.md

 3. Cutted 3
 > [ \meter<"4/4"> e1/16 e1/16 e1/16 e1/16 e1/4 e#1/4 g1/4 g&&1/4 g1/4 e#2/4 ]

+## Contributing

+> Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+Check out our [contributing guidelines](https://github.com/AbdallahHemdan/Orchestra/blob/master/CONTRIBUTING.md) for ways to contribute.

 ### Contributors
 <table>